 To prove (ii), we first note that $\Lambda \in \SL_+(\Gamma_{n+1}(\R))$.
 As every $M \in \SL_+(\Gamma_n(\R))$ can be seen as en element of $\SL_+(\Gamma_{n+1}(\R))$ and the latter is a group, it is clear that $\Psi(M) \in \SL_+(\Gamma_{n+1}(\R))$.

 Finally (iii) follows from the classical case. \end{proof}

-As in the classical case one may give a concrete expression for $\Psi(M)$ for $M \in \SL_+(\Gamma_n(\R))$.
+As in the classical case, one may give a concrete expression for $\Psi(M)$ for $M \in \SL_+(\Gamma_n(\R))$.
 This then gives an expression of the isometric sphere in the ball model $\BQ^{n+1}$, which allows to prove that in the ball model $\BQ^{n+1}$, the bisector $\Sigma_{\Psi(M)^{-1}}(0)$ associated to an element $M \in \SL_+(\Gamma_n(\R))$ equals the isometric sphere of $\Psi(M)$.
 This is summarized in the following lemma.
-We recall that the isometric sphere of an element is the sphere on which the element acts as a Euclidean isometry.
+We recall that the isometric sphere of a M\"obius transformation is the Euclidean sphere on which this transformation acts as a Euclidean isometry.

 \begin{lemma} Let $M= \in \SL_+(\Gamma_n(\R))$ and let $\Psi(M)$ be defined as in Proposition~\ref{propels2}.
 Then we have the following. \begin{enumerate}[(i)] \item $\Psi(M)= = $,\\ with $A, C \in \SL_+(\Gamma_{n+1}(\R))$ such that $\vert A \vert ^2 - \vert C \vert^2=1$ and $A\overline{C} \in \V^{n+1}(\R)$. \item If $C \neq 0$, the isometric sphere of $\Psi(M)$ in $\BQ^{n+1}$ is the sphere $S(C^{-1}A', \frac{1}{\vert C \vert})$ with centre $C^{-1}A'$ and radius $\frac{1}{\vert C \vert}$. \item If $C \neq 0$, the point $\Psi(M)^{-1}(0)$ and the centre $P_{\Psi(M)}$ of the isometric sphere of $\Psi(M)$ are inverse points with respect to the unit sphere $\Sp^{n+1}= \partial \BQ^{n+1}$. \item If $C \neq 0$, the bisector $\Sigma_{\Psi(M)^{-1}}(0)$ equals the isometric sphere of $\Psi(M)$. \end{enumerate} \end{lemma}